MirageNet/Mirage/doc/docs/analyzers/MIRAGE1205.md

 # MIRAGE1205: Invalid ClientRpc Target Configurations

 ## The Problem
-A `[ClientRpc]` target configuration is invalid for one of the following reasons:
+A `[ClientRpc]` target configuration is invalid if:
-1. The target is set to `RpcTarget.Observers` but the method return type is not `void`.
+- The target is `RpcTarget.Observers` but the method return type is not `void`.
-2. The target is set to `RpcTarget.Player` but the first parameter of the method is not an `INetworkPlayer` to specify the recipient.
+- The target is `RpcTarget.Player` but the first parameter is not an `INetworkPlayer`.

-Broadcast RPCs (where the target is `Observers`) must return `void` because multiple clients would respond, making return values or tasks invalid.
-Returning values requires a single, specific destination (e.g. `RpcTarget.Owner` or `RpcTarget.Player`).
-Furthermore, when targeting a specific `Player`, Mirage needs to know which connection to send the RPC to, so the method's first parameter must be the player connection (`INetworkPlayer`).
+Broadcast RPCs (`RpcTarget.Observers`) cannot return values because multiple clients cannot return a single response.
+Returning values is only supported for specific targets like `RpcTarget.Owner` or `RpcTarget.Player`.
+Additionally, `RpcTarget.Player` requires an `INetworkPlayer` parameter so Mirage knows which client to target.

 ---